 Hello!
 My name is Emma Slonina and I am a Visiting Instructor of Political Theory and Constitutional Democracy in James Madison College at Michigan State University.
 I am also finishing my Ph.D. in political science at Michigan State University, specializing in political theory.

 My research interests include women in political thought, citizenship and virtue, liberal education, and pedagogy.
-My dissertation focuses on Rousseau’s novel, Julie, its relationship to the educations he presents in Emile.
+My dissertation focuses on moral education in Rousseau’s novel, Julie, and its relationship to the educations he presents in Emile.
 I argue that Julie offers a distinct alternative to his better-known proposals in Emile, especially for women.
 Namely, he proposes a “bisexualizing” education in the former work as opposed to the hyper-gendered program in the latter.

 I am enthusiastically engaged in undergraduate education and have taught courses online and in person, covering both empirical political science and political philosophy.
 Please see my “Teaching” page for my teaching philosophy and course syllabuses.

 I am also active in departmental and university life.
 I served as the departmental steward to the Graduate Employees Union for four years and in various positions on the executive board of the Political Science Graduate Student Association.
 I regularly volunteer at the Eli and Edythe Broad Art Museum in the preparations department.

 In my spare time, I can be found walking and hiking around Michigan, Georgia, and my new home in Pennsylvania, shopping at Aldi, and stargazing.